 ‘a’ ‘o’ and ‘u’ pronunciation practice

 Sometimes, there is only a subtle difference between the vowel sounds.
 It is important to be able to distinguish between them as similar words exist in English.
-Read out the table below, you can use my mouth pictures as a guide.
+Read out the tables below, you can use my mouth pictures as a guide.

 vowel pronunciation - a vs o vs u